vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

 I started the printing process by printing just a spring and a sample bar of the corresponding hard component to understand the spring behavior and configure the dovetails.

-I decided to set the male end of the dovetails on the spring component so that they could be essentially shoved into the male component for a tighter fit.
+I decided to set the male end of the dovetails on the spring component so that they could be essentially shoved into the female component for a tighter fit.
 I started with a 0.1 mm oversize on the male component to see how this would snap together.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/FirstSpringPrintSketch.png' | relative_url }}" width="65%">
 </p>

-For the spring, I started with a 4 wall perimeter and 1.2 mm wall thickness with a 8% rectilinear pattern.
+For the spring, I started with a 4-wall perimeter and 1.2 mm wall thickness with an 8% rectilinear pattern.
 I found these walls to be a bit too flimsy and increased it to 1.4 mm in the next print.
-I also realized that this would be uncessarily large for the size of a resistor.
-For the dovetails, the oversize was too much for the fit, and I decreased to exact fit in the next print.
+I also realized that this would be unnecessarily large for the size of a resistor.
+For the dovetails, the oversize was too much for the fit, and I decreased to an exact fit in the next print.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/ImageFirstSpring.jpeg' | relative_url }}" width="65%">